-We love the variety and informality of these bar snacks so it was important for us to find the best pintxos restaurants in San Sebastian.
-This list of eleven consists mostly of bars specializing in pintxos, but it includes good tapas bars, sidrerias, and pastelerias as well.
+We love the variety and informality of these bar snacks so it was important for us to find the best pintxos in San Sebastian.
+This list of eleven consists mostly of pintxos bars, but it includes other San Sebastian restaurants as well like tapas bars, sidrerias, and pastelerias.

 WHAT ARE PINTXOS?